Preparing for summer heat

 Depending on the reports from our patrols, we may take the precautionary step of reducing train speeds.

-Since 2008, our Charentes Périgord Technicentre has operated a technical support hotline staffed by some 60 air conditioning specialists, including a six-member emergency-response team.
-Thanks to their expertise, most AC problems aboard our trains can now be solved remotely.
+Since 2008, our Charentes Périgord Technicentre has operated a technical support hotline staffed by some 60 air conditioning specialists, including a 6-member emergency-response team.
+Thanks to their expertise, most AC problems aboard our trains can now be solved by phone.

 For more information on heatwaves and their impacts, call Canicule Info Service at 0 800 066 666 (no charge within France).
 From outside France, dial +33 8 00 06 66 66.